 For all zoning enforcement matters, please email the Zoning Enforcement Officer James D. Aguiar, Jr.

 Applications for Variances, Special Permits, or Appeals of the Zoning Board of Appeals should be submitted 4 weeks in advance of the next regular meeting of the Zoning Board of Appeals.

 Uses allowed by special permit where community input and a review of the specific project is desired.
 The uses must be in harmony with the general purpose and intent of the bylaw, and may be subject to general or specific conditions set forth therein.

 The board's authority to grant a variance is limited to cases where the Board finds that owing to the circumstances relating to the soil conditions, shape, or topography of the land or structures and especially affecting such, but not affecting generally the zoning district in which it is located, a literal enforcement of the provisions of the bylaw would involve substantial hardship; also desirable relief may be granted without substantial detriment to the public good and without substantially derogating from the intent or purpose of the bylaw.

 The board acts as a quasi-judicial body and determines whether the decision or order is legally correct.
-Persons aggrieved by inability to obtain a building permit or enforcement action from the Building Commissioner may appeal to the Zoning Board of Appeals within thirty (30) days of the Building Commissioner's action.
+Persons aggrieved by inability to obtain a building permit or enforcement action from the Building Commissioner may appeal to the Zoning Board of Appeals within 30 days of the Building Commissioner's action.

 Comprehensive Permits (Chapter 40B)

-Individuals seeking specific accomodations for a disability including but not limited to auxilary aids, services, or materials should contact the Town's ADA Coordinator.
+Individuals seeking specific accommodations for a disability including but not limited to auxiliary aids, services, or materials should contact the Town's Americans with Disabilities Act (ADA) Coordinator.